 Keep your head well guarded, and it will save the body.

 This pronouncement of the god seemed to say quite clearly that their best course was to stay within the fastness of their own city.
 And indeed, this the men of Argos were initially inclined to do.
 But then one dissenter among their number spoke.
 “Centuries ago,” he said, “our future King Orestes came to Athens, pursued by the horrible Furies, at the time of his greatest distress.
-The Athenians took him in, gave him shelter and protection, and finally hosted the trial that gave him deliverance.
+The Athenians took him in, gave him shelter and protection, and hosted the trial that brought him deliverance.
 He said to the Athenians then, ‘If ever you have need of additional spears to defend you against your enemies, you may always look to Argos.’
 Will we really besmirch our illustrious ancestor’s honor now by showing his promise to have been hollow?”

 Taken aback, his countrymen started to argue with one another once again.
 In the end, they came to the rest of the assembly with a counteroffer.
 The Spartans must make a treaty of peace with their city that was binding for 30 years, to ensure that Sparta couldn’t take advantage of a weakened Argos after the war with the Persians was over.
 If they did this, Argos would join the alliance.
-The Spartans grudgingly agreed to their terms.
+The Spartans reluctantly agreed to their terms.

 Taking to heart the example of Athens, Sparta, and Argos all reconciling for the time being, the other cities pledged their troth one by one.
 For the first time since the Trojan War, Greece stood united against a common enemy.
 Yet time was desperately short, for even as they were negotiating the Persians had continued their march southward.
 Delphi itself was likely to become the next major town to be captured if they could not be stopped.
 But where and how should the Greeks mount their defense?
 That was the question that the assembly had to take up now.